 - guru-mode (helps you remember the basic Emacs keybindings)

 - Zenburn theme for Emacs

 Since 2018 I have a dedicated blog, named Meta Redux, for my OSS work.

 Working on free software projects is a lot of fun, but it also takes a lot of time and energy.
 I’d love to be able to turn my free software hobby work into my job, but I’ll need a lot of help from you to get there!

-If you like my work consider supporting it by one of those funding platforms:
+If you like my work, consider supporting it via one of following funding platforms:

 Popular meaning that they have other users besides me. ↩